pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ### Arm Swinging
 To achieve more of an Arm Swinging only method you can set the "Walk Touch" value to 0 This will disable the walking mode and movement will only be applied if you are jogging / running.
-Your HMD will need to move by the HMD Y value but if set low enough this movement will happen naturally anyway.
-This mode only works with the "touchpad touch" locomotion options.
+You then can lower the HMD Y value very low and your HMD will only need to move slightly, but it will natrually move a bit.

 ## Initial Setup
 ### Boost